Government Accountability & Transparency

 Politicians must be open and up front with the Australian people.
-Government's primary role is to provide public infrastructure and services and to drive both national economic growth and personal growth.
+Government's primary role is to protect their citizens, provide public infrastructure and services and to drive both national economic growth and personal growth.
 The public have the right to expect that governments will deliver services efficiently and fairly without unnecessary waste and duplication.
 Australians who speak out against corrupt practices deserve to be protected.

 Examples of what needs to be done:

 - Establish a national anti-corruption commission and ensure that the SA ICAC can hold meetings in public for maladministration cases